-If you are on the SCD or GAPS diets, you may want to make your own coconut milk to ensure that there will be no additives like guar gum or carrageenan.
+If you are on the Paleo, AIP, SCD or GAPS diets, you may want to make your own coconut milk to ensure no additives like guar gum or carrageenan.

 Living dairy free can be a challenge, especially when it comes to milk replacements.
 Over the years I have tried many products.
 Before I knew better, I drank a lot of soy milk.

 After reading Kaayla Daniel’s book The Whole Soy Story I stopped drinking it immediately because of all the problems it can create.
 You can read more about why you should avoid soy like the plague here.

 One alternative is to make your own coconut milk.